-The Database of Religious History (DRH; religiondatabase.org), created in 2012, is an online quantitative and qualitative encyclopedia of religious cultural history.
-It consists of entries organized around particular units of analysis, which currently include "Religious Group," "Religious Place," or "Religious Text," tagged with a particular date range and map.
-Each entry consists of expert-entered answers (with added comments and sources) to a long questionnaire consisting of a fixed set of questions, specific to the chosen poll.
-Each entry is also categorized within the database using tags assigned by the expert who created the entry.
+The DRH consists of entries organized around particular units of analysis, which currently include "religious group," "religious place," or "religious text," tagged with a particular date range and map.
+Each entry consists of answers (with added comments and sources) to a long questionnaire consisting of a fixed set of questions specific to the chosen poll.
+Each entry is also categorized within the database using tags assigned by the person who created the entry.
 The combination of these two forms of data in aggregate then allows us to interrogate both the history of religion globally, as well as the category of religion within the field of religious studies.
-The present study discusses the result of an exercise that we undertook to explore how entries in the DRH might be classified and related to one another through differentiations in their patterns of answers to specific questions.
-These early results offer an intriguing proof-of-concept analysis of how such a bottom-up approach-one that takes advantage of the unique quantitative nature and